awsdocs/amazon-ec2-user-guide/doc_source/efa-start.md

    $ cd aws-efa-installer
    ```

 1. Install the EFA software\.
+Do one of the following depending on your use case\.
+   + **Open MPI and Intel MPI**

-   + If you intend to use EFA with Open MPI, you must install the EFA software with Libfabric and Open MPI, and you must skip **Step 5: \(Optional\) Install Intel MPI**\.
+     If you intend to use EFA with Open MPI and Intel MPI, you must install the EFA software with Libfabric and Open MPI, and you must complete Step 5: \(Optional\) Install Intel MPI\.
 To install the EFA software with Libfabric and Open MPI, run the following command\.

      ```
      $ sudo ./efa_installer.sh -y
      ```

      Libfabric is installed in the `/opt/amazon/efa` directory, while Open MPI is installed in the `/opt/amazon/openmpi` directory\.
+   + **Open MPI only**

+     If you intend to use EFA with Open MPI only, you must install the EFA software with Libfabric and Open MPI, and you can skip Step 5: \(Optional\) Install Intel MPI\.
+To install the EFA software with Libfabric and Open MPI, run the following command\.

+     ```
+     $ sudo ./efa_installer.sh -y
+     ```

+     Libfabric is installed in the `/opt/amazon/efa` directory, while Open MPI is installed in the `/opt/amazon/openmpi` directory\.
+   + **Intel MPI only**

-   + If you intend to use EFA with Intel MPI only, you can install the EFA software without Libfabric and Open MPI\.
+     If you intend to use EFA with Intel MPI only, you can install the EFA software without Libfabric and Open MPI\.
 In this case, Intel MPI uses its embedded Libfabric\.
-If you choose to do this, you must complete **Step 5: \(Optional\) Install Intel MPI**\.
+If you choose to do this, you must complete Step 5: \(Optional\) Install Intel MPI\.

      To install the EFA software without Libfabric and Open MPI, run the following command\.